Skip to main content

 • section 2 to 3

-• guardianship (under the MHA, a guardianship order does not authorise any deprivation of the person’s liberty which is different to the MHA sections which are legal sections for detention
+• guardianship (under the Mental Health Act, a guardianship order does not authorise any deprivation of the person’s liberty which is different to the Mental Health Act sections which are legal sections for detention)

 The Mental Health Act: Code of Practice 2015 (14.56) makes reference to the role of the approved mental health professional (AMHP) and states:

-Any member of staff who has concerns regarding the application of this policy or encounters conflict which they are unable to resolve with regard to the care and treatment of a child or young person within the scope of this policy should:
+Any colleagues who have concerns regarding the application of this policy or encounters conflict which they are unable to resolve with regard to the care and treatment of a child or young person within the scope of this policy should:

-• praise initial problems with the locality team manager or Crisis team or on call manager out of hours
+• raise initial problems with the locality team manager or children crisis team or on call manager out of hours

-• if at this point it cannot be resolved, then the manager or clinical lead will pass the information on to the service manager of CAMHS
+• if at this point it cannot be resolved, then the manager or clinical lead will pass the information on to the service manager of children and adolescent mental health services (CAMHS)

 6 Training implications